JNisk/AncesTrim/README.md

 # AncesTrim

 AncesTrim is a Python tool used to trim complex pedigree data and produce a pruned pedigree while preserving critical relatedness information.
-This enables visualization of complicated pedigrees using genealogy software.
+This enables better visualization of complicated pedigrees using genealogy software.
 AncesTrim is intended for genetics researchers and others who work with genealogical information.

 # Requirements